The following Personal Tax guidance note by Tolley and written by Anne Redston provides comprehensive and up to date tax information covering:

 Before you can appeal, HMRC must have made a decision.
 This may seem obvious, but it is an essential point.
 You cannot appeal during an enquiry process.
 You have to wait until after HMRC has issued the decision.

 This may be (for example) a closure notice, a penalty, or a refusal to register a person for VAT.
-The Tribunal form and related guidance can be found on the GOV.UK - Appeal to the tax tribunal website.
+If you want to close an enquiry, but have not received a closure notice, see the Requesting closure of a compliance check guidance note.
+The Tribunal form and related guidance can be found on the GOV.UK website .

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.